-Experience and expertise required for directors serving the Company's Board of Directors and after the election at the 52nd Annual General Meeting of Shareholder held on June 18, 2024 are as shown below.
+Experience and expertise required for directors serving the Company's Board of Directors are as shown below.

+Experience and expertise of each director following the election at the 53rd Annual General Meeting of Shareholder held on June 17, 2025 are as shown below.